syncfusion-content/ej2-react-docs/ej2-react/grid/row/row-height.md

 ## Customize row height for particular row

 Grid row height for a particular row can be customized using the [rowDataBound](https://ej2.syncfusion.com/angular/documentation/api/grid/#rowdatabound) event by setting the **rowHeight** in arguments for each row based on the requirement.

 In the following example, the row height for the row with OrderID '10249' is set as '90px' using the **rowDataBound** event.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/rows-cs3/app/index.jsx %}
+{% include code-snippet/grid/rows-cs3/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/rows-cs3/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/rows-cs3/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/rows-cs3/app/index.tsx %}
+{% include code-snippet/grid/rows-cs3/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}